 Mix the dry ingredients: In a large mixing bowl, whisk together the granulated sugar, semolina flour, baking soda, and baking powder.

-Prepare the oven and baking dish: Preheat the oven to 350°F. Grease a 9x9 inch or 8x8 inch baking dish with butter.
+Prepare the oven and baking dish: Preheat the oven to 350°F. Grease a 9x9 inch or 8x8 inch baking dish.

 Add the almonds and bake: Place one almond in the center of each square.
 Bake for 30 - 40 minutes until the cake is golden.

-Prepare the simple syrup: While the cake bakes in the oven, prepare the simple syrup.
-In a medium saucepan, add the water and granulated sugar.
+Prepare the simple syrup: In a medium saucepan, add the water and granulated sugar.
 Heat on medium heat until the sugar is dissolved, after about 5 minutes.
 Remove from the heat and stir in the rose water.
 Set aside to cool.

-Pour the simple syrup onto the cake, let rest and serve: Immediately pour the simple syrup over the cake.
-Let the cake cool and continue soaking in the syrup for at least 30 minutes before serving.
+Pour the simple syrup, let rest and serve: Immediately pour the sugar syrup over the warm cake.
+Let the cake cool for at least 30 minutes before serving.
 Re-cut along the lines and enjoy!!

 Variations and Substitutions

-- If you can't find semolina flour, you can use all-purpose flour, but your cake may not hold its shape as easily
+- If you can't find semolina flour, you can substitute bread flour, which has a higher protein content that's closer to semolina.
+But note that your cake may not hold its shape as easily.

 Recipe Tips

-- You can make simple syrup ahead of time and store it in the fridge or freezer.
+- Make ahead: You can make the simple syrup ahead of time and store it in the fridge for up to 3 days or the freezer for up to 3 months.

-- This semolina cake recipe tastes great served with chai, karak or other strong, sweetened teas.
+- Chai, Karak, or other strong, sweetened teas.

 Ingredients